harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub.md

 * Provide secure access to your custom experiments.

-This topic shows how to add and connect a custom ChaosHub.

-## Prerequisites to adding a custom ChaosHub
+## Prerequisites to add a custom ChaosHub

-1. Be sure you have a Git repository for your custom ChaosHub, where you will store experiments and faults.
+1. Enure you have a Git repository for your custom ChaosHub, where you will store experiments and faults.
 The repository must include two folders: `experiments` and `faults`.
 Here's an example repo:

 	![Private Hub](./static/add-chaos-hub/private-hub.png)